coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 only 2-1/2 feet across, so four can fit into a single square.
 Twenty-five Diminutive creatures or 100 Fine creatures can fit into a single square.
-Creatures that take up less than 1 square of space typically have a natural reach of 0 feet, meaning they can't reach into adjacent squares.
-They must enter an opponent's square to attack in melee.
+Creatures that take up less than 1 square of space typically have a natural reach of 0 feet, meaning they can’t reach into adjacent squares.
+They must enter an opponent’s square to attack in melee.
 This provokes an attack of opportunity from the opponent.
 You can attack into your own square if you need to, so you can attack such creatures normally.
 Since they have no natural reach, they do not threaten the squares around them.
 You can move past them without provoking attacks of opportunity.
-They also can't flank an enemy.
+They also can’t flank an enemy.

 **Large, Huge, Gargantuan, and Colossal Creatures:** Very large creatures take up more than 1 square.

-Creatures that take up more than 1 square typically have a natural reach of 10 feet or more, meaning that they can reach targets even if they aren't in adjacent squares.
+Creatures that take up more than 1 square typically have a natural reach of 10 feet or more, meaning that they can reach targets even if they aren’t in adjacent squares.

 Unlike when someone uses a reach weapon, a creature with greater than normal natural reach (more than 5 feet) still threatens squares adjacent